kemoycampbell/open-iac-sentinel-llm/README.md

 # Warning
+This is a active project and is under heavy development.

 This project is currently a proof-of-concept to understand the capabilities of LLMs in the context of Infrastructure-as-Code drift detection and remediation.
 As it stands, it is not production-ready and should not be used in production environments.